kedoska/engine-blackjack/README.md

 ## Contributing

 All kinds of contributions are welcome.
-You can contributing by finding issues and open and issue or email me or by coding something:
+You can contributing by finding issues and open an issue or email me or by coding something:

  1. Fork it!
  2. Create your featured branch: `git checkout -b my-feature`